-- Real Life version: At Disney Theme Parks, Toon Town was added to Disney World (although after the New Fantasyland expansion it became the Storybook Circus sub-area), New Orleans Square and Bear Country (Critter Country today) to Disneyland Park, and Disney California Adventure for Disneyland Resort.
+- Real Life version: At Disney Theme Parks, Toontown was added to Disney World (although after the New Fantasyland expansion it became the Storybook Circus sub-area), New Orleans Square and Bear Country (Critter Country today) to Disneyland Park, and Disney California Adventure for Disneyland Resort.

 - Every Collectible Card Game in existence.
 Magic: The Gathering averages one expansion every 4 months or so.
 Yu-Gi-Oh can top that with a new set every three months.
 As well as all the special packs.

 - Also popular with board games.
 Settlers of Catan has several expansion packs as does Alhambra.
 Sometimes these are combined into one set as a 'big box' release.

 - Dominion is an interesting case.
 There are 10 expansions (3 small (150-card), 5 standard (300-card), 1 large (400-card), and 1 extra-large (500-card)) and one set that contains basic cards with updated art.
 To play any game, you need a base set (Original or the first edition Intrigue) or the non-playable base set plus any expansion.
 To make this confusing mix even odder, while the non-playable base-set contains only cards that are in the base set and intrigue, they're an updated design, so some players may purchase this set even if they already have one of the two base sets.
 It provides no new cards, but they are nicer-looking versions of old cards you might have at least two full sets of already.